ShibeMagazine/shibe-glossary/README.md

 We would like to acknowledge the many cryptocurrency glossaries that came before ours and inspired us to create this repository.
 We would also like to thank the Shibes who have contributed to this project and continue to maintain it.

-We would also like to extend a special thanks to Github for hosting our repository and providing us with a platform to share our work with the world.
-Additionally, we would like to thank OpenAI for ChatGPT, which provided us with general language samples that helped us create our glossary, as well as the text you're reading right now.
+In addition, we would like to extend a special thanks to Github for providing us with a platform to host our repository and collaborate with others.
+We would also like to thank OpenAI for ChatGPT, which provided us with general language samples that helped us create our glossary, as well as the text you're reading right now.
 Without these resources, our project wouldn't have come together so smoothly.